TJkrusinski/hooks/README.md

 import {useArrayItemLoop} from '@tjkrusinski/hooks';

-// OR, if you really want to make sure it tree shakes import useArrayItemLoop from '@tjkrusinski/hooks/dist/useArrayItemLoop';

 // in your component...
 const current = useArrayItemLoop(['first.jpg', 'second.jpg', 'third.jpg'], 200);
 ```

 Will fire every 200ms, each time with `current` being the successive item in the array.